irungentoo/Xiaomi_Yi_4k_Camera/shell_command_list/README.md

 Some of them looks interesting, such as loadbin :)

-There are also instructions on how to perform loops in scripts
+There are also instructions on how to perform loops and branch conditions in scripts